Tensor Theory for Higher Dimensional Chern Insulators with Large Chern Numbers: Two examples

 \section{Two examples}

 We demonstrate our theory by two examples.

-We first construct the product of two $2$D class C ChIs with the $1$st Chern number 2, which gives a $4$D ChI in class AI with the $2$nd Chern number $-8$.
+We first construct the product of two $2$D class C ChIs with the first Chern number 2, which gives a $4$D ChI in class AI with the second Chern number $-8$.
 The AZ symmetry class C has $2\Z$ topological classification in two dimensions~\cite{Schnyder08prb}.
 We consider such a model,

 with the particle-hole symmetry $ \CC=\sigma_2\II\K $, where $\sigma$'s are the Pauli matrices.
 When $0<m<2$ ($-2<m<0$), the first Chern number $ C^1=-2 $ ($C^1=2$).
 For $m=1$, there are two chiral edge modes with two Fermi points at $k_y=\kk_{1,2} $, as shown in Fig.~\ref{fig2}(a).
 The tensor product of two copies of the Hamiltonian \eqref{H-C} is given by